leoweng05/cse15l-lab-reports/lab3.md

 ./technical/plos/pmed.0020039.txt
 ./technical/plos/pmed.0020067.txt
 ```
-This command finds all file sizes that are exactly 12kb in size.
+This command finds all files in `technical` directory with sizes that are exactly 12kb in size.
 It could be useful if you wanted to find any file of a specific size.

 Second Example:
 ```